 The NCMA Monitoring Program includes: (1) compilation of groundwater elevation data from the County, (2) water quality and groundwater elevation monitoring data from the network of sentry and monitoring wells in the NCMA, (3) water quality data from the State Water Resources Control Board (SWRCB) Division of Drinking Water (DDW), and (4) groundwater elevation data from municipal pumping wells.
-Analysis of these data is summarized below in accordance with the Monitoring Program for the Northern Cities Management Area (Todd, 2008) and as modified over the years as additional well data and data sources have become available.
+Analysis of these data is summarized below in accordance with the Monitoring Program for the Northern Cities Management Area (Todd, 2008) and as modified as additional well data and data sources have become available over the years.

 Approximately 150 wells within the NCMA were monitored by the County at some time during the past few decades.
-The County currently monitors 75 wells on a semiannual basis (April and October) within the NCMA.
-Included within the County monitoring program are four "sentry well" clusters (piezometers) along the coast, a four-well cluster in Oceano, and the County Monitoring Well No. 3 (12N/35W-32C03) located on the eastern NCMA boundary between the NCMA and NMMA (Figure 6).
-The County monitors more than 125 additional wells in the SMGB within the County.
+The County currently monitors 50 wells on a semiannual basis, in April and October, within the NCMA.
+The County monitoring program includes four "sentry well" clusters (piezometers) along the coast, a four-well cluster in Oceano, and the County Monitoring Well No. 3 (12N/35W-32C03) located on the eastern NCMA boundary between the NCMA and NMMA (Figure 6).
+The County monitors more than 125 additional wells in the NMMA portion of the SMGB within the County.
 Beginning in 2009, the NCMA agencies initiated a quarterly sentry well monitoring program to supplement the County's semiannual schedule.